 Here’s a quick overview of what each of these tools do.
 Once you’ve got these worked out, you’ll be ready to change and adjust your image.

-- Hand tool (H) – this lets you move around the image if you’ve zoomed in
+2. Hand tool (H) – to move around the image if you’ve zoomed in

-- Quick selection tool (A) – This lets you select something in the image, and once you’ve selected it, you’ll be able to use the move tool to move this (if needed), or you can select something in the image to adjust just the selected area
+3. Quick selection tool (A) – For selecting something in the image.
+Once selected it, you can use the move tool to move this (if needed), or select something in the image to adjust only the selected area.

-- Horizontal text tool (T) – This lets you create text, and once you’ve selected it, you’ll find a variety of options at the bottom
+7. Horizontal text tool (T) – This lets you create text, and once you’ve selected it, will find a variety of options at the bottom.

-- Spot healing brush tool (J) – this is great for removing anything you don’t want in your image – try the “Content aware” option and Photoshop Elements will automatically work out what needs to fill the content you are removing
+8. Spot healing brush tool (J) – This is great for removing anything unwant in your image – try the “Content aware” option and Photoshop Elements will automatically work out what needs to fill the content you are removing

-- Move tool (V) – This lets you move selected in the image, or any other objects you’ve created, such as text
+10. Move tool (V) – This lets you move selected in the image, or any other objects you’ve created, such as text.

 Adjustments sidebar, right

-On the right you’ll find quick adjustments you can make, and with Photoshop Elements you can see the changes apply to your image in real time as you select the different options available.
-If you don’t like the changes, simple click the “Undo” button at the top.
+On the right you’ll find quick adjustments you can make.
+With Photoshop Elements you can see the changes apply to your image in real time as you select the different options available.
+If you don’t like the changes, simply click the “Undo” button at the top.

 Don’t forget to check out the “Create” menu right at the top, where there are a range of different tools available, including the ability to create a Slideshow, Collage, Prints, Cards, Photo books, Calendars and more.